redis-developer/speedup-slowapp-with-redis-di/README.md

 * Investigate your current dataset using pgAdmin.
 * Use Redis Insight to access your RDI deployment.
 * Deploy a RDI pipeline to stream data to Redis.
-* Use Redis Insight to verify if data is ready.
+* Use Redis Insight to verify if data is available.
-* Change the pipeline to perform custom jobs.

 Open a browser and point to `http://localhost:8888`.